The Python Packaging Hell: Files Everywhere (4 / 7)

 In reality, things are a little bit more complex.
 PEP 518, that has introduced this file, is called "Specifying minimum build system requirements for Python projects".
 It’s not called "And here’s one more stupid format to define package metadata", and there are surprisingly good reasons for that.

-In the list of issues caused by setuptools
+In the list of issues caused by setuptools, there is one

 dependencies of a package, including the dependencies used to build the